23 of the Biggest Living Animals in the World

 Saltwater crocodiles can weigh up to 1,000-pounds and measure up to 17 feet long.
 The carnivores prowl beneath the water before attacking water buffalos, monkeys, and even sharks.
 No one seems to mess with the powerful strength of their tails and jaws, which could be what helps them stay at a low risk of extinction.
 Saltwater crocodiles might be easy to find because of their large population size, but these are nocturnal animals that hardly anyone ever gets the chance to see.

 Killer whales show no mercy to penguins, sea turtles, or even sharks when they get hungry.
 An average-sized orca can eat about 500 pounds of food a day—this is probably why they can weigh up to 12,000 pounds.
 Orcas are the largest dolphins swimming in the freezing waters near the Polar Regions and the equator.
-Did you know there’s a scientific reason why so many animals are black and white?

 One of the best ways to recognize a sperm whale in the ocean is by their massive heads.
 Though they do have the largest brains of any living thing on Earth, it’s the fact that their heads are filled with spermaceti that makes their biology so fascinating.
 To this day, scientists only theorize that spermaceti help sperm whales stay buoyant.
 There has to be something that keeps all 35 to 45 tons of sperm whales afloat!